cometbft/cometbft/docs/references/qa/CometBFT-QA-v1.md

 Most blocks took just one round to reach consensus, except for a few cases when it was needed a second round.
 For these specific runs, the baseline required an extra round more times.

+With latency emulation, the performance is significantly worse; on multiple times needing an extra round and even reaching three rounds.

 | v0.38 | v1 (without LE / with LE)
 |:--------------:|:--------------:|